circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 We also recommend that you check your [Pods directory into source control](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control).
 This will ensure that you have a deterministic, reproducible build.

+**Note:** The previous S3 mirror we provided for the Cocoapods Spec repo is no longer being maintained or updated since the release of Cocoapods 1.8.
+It will remain available to prevent existing jobs breaking, we highly recommend switching to the CDN method described above.

 ### Optimizing Homebrew
 {:.no_toc}